autopi-io/documentation/docs/guides/4g_internet_setup_troubleshooting.md

 If you experience connection issues where the connection drops sometimes and/or if it is online, but not shown as online on my.autopi.io, then you can try to tweak the MTU from the default value: 1500, to a lower value, in increments (ex.
 1500 -> 1450 -> etc).
 This can be done on the local configuration tool, by connecting to the device hotspot and opening local.autopi.io in your browser.

+From the terminal located in the top right corner on the webpage, you can run the following two commands to update the MTU and save the changes.

+`grains.set qmi:mtu xxxx`
+`state.sls network.wwan.qmi.config.`

+To verify that these changes have been saved, you can run the following two commands, here you want to check that first command retruns the same value you set, and that the seconed command where mtu= the same value as the one we set.

+`grains.get qmi:mtu`
+`cmd.run "cat /etc/udhcpc/qmi.override"`

 **NOTE**: For US Verizon customers, please try this MTU: 1428.